twitocode/Tantalum/content/Notes/Religion/Unit 3 Review.md

 ___
 # 5 types of prayer
 1. **Petition:** A prayer for yourself, asking God for something you want.
 It recognizes that you need help and there are things you cannot do on your own.
 2. **Intercession:** A prayer for others that leads us to pray like Jesus did.
-It helps our love for our neighbors to grow, making it easier to have faith and withstand temptation.
 3. **Thanksgiving:** Thanking God for all things.
 It expresses gratitude for gifts of life and love and acknowledges appreciation for all God does for us.
 4. **Blessing and Adoration:** Admits God is God (above us) and we are His creation (below Him).
-It helps us recognize God's presence and understand that everything comes from God and will one day return to God.
-This prayer is our response to God's gifts.
 5. **Praise:** Gives God glory for His own sake, simply because He is God.
 It involves understanding God's nature as all-knowing, all-seeing, all-powerful, and all-loving.
-We offer our entire life as a sacrifice of praise, realizing our love for God because we have given our hearts to Him.
 <!--ID: 1748199550522-->